yubindir/CompilerConstruction/README.md

 ## Compiling and Running Tests

-There is a file called `makefile-1` in the main directory which you can run in your terminal as `./makefile-1`
+There is a file called `makefile-1` in the test directory which you can run in your terminal as `./makefile-1` Apologies in advance for not setting up a proper make file

 In the test folder there is a script called `./runtest` This would run all the tests and give a "Success" vs SyntaxError.